pawij/pawij.github.io/_pages/about.md

 I support equality in science as part of the UCL Computer Science Athena SWAN Committee.
 To read more about what this committee does look [here](https://www.ucl.ac.uk/computer-science/about/women-computer-science).

-I'm also a member of the UCL Computer Science Ethics Committee, which is actually a lot more interesting than you might think.
-To read more about research ethics at UCL look [here](https://ethics.grad.ucl.ac.uk/).
+I'm also a member of the UCL Computer Science Ethics Committee, which means I think quite a bit about ethics in artificial intelligence.
+To read more broadly about research ethics at UCL look [here](https://ethics.grad.ucl.ac.uk/).

 Biography
 ===